Engee documentation

 Task description

-Suppose we have code on Julia that we want to port to another platform for which we are not comfortable compiling code on the platform.
+Let's assume that we have code on Julia that we want to migrate to another platform for which it is inconvenient for us to compile code on the platform.
 For example, on a microcontroller.
-At the same time, it would be nice to retain the ability to run the same code in a model loop inside Engee.
-How to proceed?
+At the same time, it would be good to keep the ability to run the same code in the model loop inside Engee.
+What should I do?

 Let's use the polymorphism mechanism.
-You can feed numbers into your code and then it will execute and calculate the numerical result.
-You can input matrices, and then the result will be matrix.
-Let's input symbolic variables and see what we get.
+You can feed numbers into your code, and then it will execute and calculate a numerical result for you.
+You can submit matrices, then the result will be a matrix.
+Let's input symbolic variables and see what happens.

 In [ ]: